 The views when the clouds did seperate were spectacular!

-The walk has a heap of hills, often quite steep so I am glad we had dry weather otherwise I imagine parts of the track could have been treacherous.
+The second day of our walk has a heap of hills, often quite steep so I am glad we had dry weather otherwise I imagine parts of the track could have been treacherous.
 However the track is in the process of being massively upgraded for the future Grampians Peaks Trail which I can’t wait to do once it all connects up.
+One section consisted of beautifully made stairs on the way up, and then sketchy(ish) narrow footpads on the way down, so it will be really interesting to see what the final track is like.

 We left Part One at Refuge Cove – my favourite campsite at Wilsons Promintory.
 From there I started heading up the hill at a fairly leisurely pace.
 The cloud and broken and for the first time I was hot but not concerned about an incoming rain shower.
 Towards the top of the big climb out of the cove I found a beautiful flatish rock for lunch in the sun and out of the worst of the wind.
 A fairly long and unearned break followed as I hadn’t walked far and wasn’t planning on doing so.